 Renowned producer, Don Carmody (Chicago, Lucky Number Slevin) with whom Katie worked on the 1950′s coming of age story, Some Things That Stay has said, “Ms. Boland’s name is destined to shine brightly.
 She is a significant talent.”

 When not working as an actress, Boland is working towards her degree in Humanites at Athabasca University.
-She has written a film column for BlogTO, a Toronto-centric blog that gets hundreds of thousands of unique views daily.
-She has also contributed to Shedoesthecity.com, a Toronto site with a uniquely female point of view.
-She has freelanced for The Toronto Star, Vervegirl, TCHAD Magazine and regularly contributed to Across The Pond, a hipster travel zine.
+She is currently writing a column for The Huffington Post called “What’s Actually Happening with People My Age”.
 She writes her own popular blog comedy & drama about love, loss and everything in between.
-She is currently developing television series and feature films.
+She is also developing television series and feature films with her production company Straight Shooters, with her mother, Gail Harvey.
+They have four optioned properties in development for television.